 - Online child sexual abuse material

 Accessing, possessing, producing and/or distributing images and/or videos of child sexual abuse.
 This crime is often referred to as “child pornography”.
 There are billions of examples of this kind of material on the Internet today.
-According to Microsoft, out of 1.8 billion images uploaded every day, about 270,000 were of child sexual abuse.

 “Every time I see someone looking at me, I wonder if they know, if they’ve seen the pictures.”